-- (1) A Professional Registrant must establish, maintain, and follow documented procedures for regular, documented checks of the Professional Registrant's work related to the Regulated Practice using a written quality control process appropriate to the level of risk that has been assessed through a documented risk assessment.

-- (2) The procedures established pursuant to subsection (1) must include:

-- (a) how risk will be assessed;

-- (b) the minimum frequency for checks to be conducted, dependent on the degree of risk assessed pursuant to (a);

-- (c) the required qualifications of the checker;

-- (d) how the check will be documented, including:

-- (i) who conducted the check;

-- (ii) the date that the check was completed;

-- (iii) what was checked;

-- (iv) issues identified by the checker, if any; and

-- (v) correction(s) and corrective action(s), if any, in response to issues identified by the checker;

-- (e) what must be checked, including but not limited to:
+- (1) A Professional Registrant must establish, maintain, and follow documented procedures for regular, documented checks of the Professional Registrant's work related to the Regulated Practice using a written quality control process appropriate to the level of risk that has been assessed through a documented risk assessment. - (2) The procedures established pursuant to subsection (1) must include: - (a) how risk will be assessed; - (b) the minimum frequency for checks to be conducted, dependent on the degree of risk assessed pursuant to (a); - (c) the required qualifications of the checker; - (d) how the check will be documented, including: - (i) who conducted the check; - (ii) the date that the check was completed; - (iii) what was checked; - (iv) issues identified by the checker, if any; and - (v) correction(s) and corrective action(s), if any, in response to issues identified by the checker; - (e) what must be checked, including but not limited to:

-- (i) input requirements;

-- (ii) input data;

-- (iii) calculations;
+(iii) calculations;

-- (iv) drawings;
+(iv) drawings;

-- (v) assessments;
+(v) assessments;

-- (vi) designs;
+(vi) designs;

-- (vii) software outputs;
+(vii) software outputs;

+(viii) communications that include directives, recommendations, or opinions related to the Regulated Practice;

+(ix) reports;

-- (viii) communications that include directives, recommendations, or opinions related to the Regulated Practice; - (ix) reports; - (x) recommendations; and, - (xi) other activities or work related to the Regulated Practice, including activities or work related to manufacturing, high technology, computer software development, operations, and maintenance activities.
+(x) recommendations; and,

+(xi) other activities or work related to the Regulated Practice, including activities of work related to manufacturing, high technology, computer software development, operations, and maintenance activities.

 [(2)(d)(v) added 2021-07-14]

-- (3) A Professional Registrant must ensure that a documented check has been conducted in accordance with the procedures established pursuant to subsection (1) on all activities or work related to the Regulated Practice that will be issued or delivered to any other party. - (4) A Registrant Firm must do all of the following: - (a) establish and maintain documented policies and procedures for Professional Registrants employed by or under contract with the Registrant Firm to follow in relation to documented checks and the obligations of Professional Registrants pursuant to this section of the Bylaws, which may include - (i) process flowcharts, - (ii) checklists, or - (iii) forms; - (b) ensure that the Professional Registrants employed by or under contract with the Registrant Firm adhere to the documented policies and procedures established pursuant to subsection (a); - (c) take reasonable steps to facilitate the Professional Registrants employed by or under contract with the Registrant Firm in adhering to the obligations of Professional Registrants pursuant to subsections (1), (2), and (3); - (d) retain complete documentation related to checks conducted by any Professional Registrant employed by or under contract with the Registrant Firm, in accordance with section 7.3.2 of the Bylaws [Standard for Retention and Preservation of Complete Project Documentation].
+A Professional Registrant must ensure that a documented check has been conducted in accordance with the procedures established pursuant to subsection (1) on all activities or work related to the Regulated Practice that will be issued or delivered to any other party.

+A Registrant Firm must do all of the following:

+(a) Regi: relati establish and maintain documented policies and procedures for Professional Registrants employed by or under contract with the Registrant Firm to follow in relation to documented checks and the obligations of Professional Registrants oursuant to this section of the Bylaws, which may include

+(i) process flowcharts,

+(ii) checklists, or

+(iii) forms;

+(b) ensure that the Professional Registrants employed by or under contract with the Registrant Firm adhere to the documented policies and procedures established pursuant to subsection (a);